 Choose appropriate font, font sizes and colour.
-For example, do not use stylish and funky looking fonts in a professional document.
-Make best use of bold fonts, italics, underlines (if necessary) wherever necessary.
+For example, do not use stylish and funky-looking fonts in a professional document.
+Make the best use of bold fonts, italics, underlines (if necessary) wherever necessary.
 You can highlight important text, use bullets and numbering to clearly list points for ease of readability.

 Align text depending on the type of document.
 For example, newspaper articles come in columns and not paragraphs.

-Another important factor to be considered is, whether you use a template, or have created your own template or are creating a document from scratch, you need to design the document for purpose.
+Another important factor to be considered is whether you use a template or have created your own template or are creating a document from scratch, you need to design the document for your purpose.